U.S. military says no plans to suspend more major exercises on Korean peninsula

 Foal Eagle is designed to simulate war scenarios and involves ground, air, naval and special operations forces.

-Reporting by Phil Stewart and Arshad Mohammed; Additional reporting by Mekhla Raina in Bengaluru, John Walcott, David Brunnstrom and Matt Spetalnick in Washington and Cynthia Kim in Seoul; Editing by Mary Milliken, Jonathan Oatis and Peter Cooney
+Reporting by Phil Stewart and Arshad Mohammed; Additional reporting by Mekhla Raina in Bengaluru, John Walcott, David Brunnstrom and Matt Spetalnick in Washington and Cynthia Kim and Joyce Lee in Seoul; Editing by Mary Milliken, Jonathan Oatis and Peter Cooney